Dianxi Xiaoge: Style

-Dianxi Xiaoge showcases the local style of the ethnic minority in Yunnan.
-She is a conveyor of the human spirit, filming a peaceful and simple life in the country that her viewers crave but are unable to experience themselves, The Paper found.
+Dianxi Xiaoge showcases the local style of the ethnic minority in Yunnan while also filming a peaceful and simple life in the country that her viewers crave but are unable to experience themselves, The Paper found.
 Jed Gregorio of the Philippine Daily Inquirer found Dianxi Xiaoge's videos to be "immaculately produced, with a minimalist aesthetic".
-He wrote, "this aspect of her videos is mesmerizing; the ASMR sounds of fresh, crunchy vegetables tumbling, the gentle splashing of clear water, and the rustling of leaves in the perceptibly cool mountain breeze do wonders to my serotonin levels.
-Someone should put this in a pill."
 Mashable's Amanda Yeo said her "gorgeous videos feel more cosy and rough, like a warm friend inviting you into her home to share a home-cooked meal".
 Her videos "show the pastoral style of nature, the poetic and artistic charm of harmonious coexistence between man and nature", according to Voice of America.
 They give urban dwellers a momentary refuge from bustling cities.
-People's Daily praised Dianxi Xiaoge, "People were amazed at the skillful hands that made the life in the mountain village so poetic and picturesque."
-The newspaper said that during the COVID-19 pandemic, urban dwellers who have watched her videos feel "an escape from the reality of life".
+People's Daily praised Dianxi Xiaoge, saying that during the COVID-19 pandemic, urban dwellers who watched her videos felt "an escape from the reality of life".
 KQED Inc.'s Ruth Gebreyesus agreed, calling her videos "as much a visual delight as they are a sonic feast" and said that "one episode after another, her bucolic Yunnan life is a respite from the realities of quarantine and city life".
-Clarissa Wei of South China Morning Post Publishers's Goldthread found that since Baoshan, the city where Dianxi Xiaofei lives, is "in a less touristy part of the province", it "lend[s] her videos an additional air of authenticity".
+Clarissa Wei of South China Morning Post Publishers's Goldthread found that since Baoshan, the city where Dianxi Xiaoge lives, is "in a less touristy part of the province", it "lend[s] her videos an additional air of authenticity".
 Writing for Xinhua News Agency, Julia Pierrepont III said that "Unlike most of the other rural bloggers who rely on a more authentic, amateur style of camerawork" Dianxi Xiaoge "specializes in highly-stylized, artistic and professional cinematography".